Social networks and blogs

 Twitter and Facebook tend to have a more conversational aspect, and can be used for forums, debates, or resource sharing.
 You can share links on your posts to help promote your activities, especially if other users share this info on their own social network feeds – this pushes your message further and in turn helps build your professional profile.

 Use your own name on your social network profile so you are easy to find.
 Include important biographical information such as where you might have studied, achievements and associations.
 This will also help people decide whether to follow you and look at your feed.

 On any platform the pressure to feel like you need to keep ‘active’ means sometimes people don’t take time on their content.
 Endless selfies, for example, can be off-putting and unnecessary.
 Take time on coming up with engaging content, look at the impact different posts have, and analyse your own data and content.
 It is not how much you post but the quality of what you post that counts.

 If social networks are used effectively it can help you build your networks through connecting you and help nurture professional connections.
 Through regular interaction you will become more visible and memorable, helping to forge relationships that also translate into the physical world.

-Every social media platform now has their own analytics, but many other companies mine their data for insights into user activity: two of the services Artquest uses are Tweetreach and Klout.
+Every social media platform now has their own analytics, but many other companies mine their data for insights into user activity: Artquest uses Tweetreach.
 You might also find tools like Hootsuite and Tweetdeck useful in managing multiple accounts – keeping your professional and personal accounts separate. chenhaot.com will help you compose tweets that have a strong chance of being retweeted.
 For Instagram you need to change your account to a ‘business account’ in order to get basic analytics.

 Artist Interview and advice